-Fuel price revision: Petrol, Diesel prices up around 80 paise a litre
+Fuel price revision: Petrol, diesel prices up around 80 paise a litre

-The oil marketing companies (OMCs) on Thursday continued with the auto fuel price revision by raising the retail selling price (RSP) of petrol and diesel in the range of 76-84 paise a litre for the ninth time since March 22.
-The overall prices have now been raised by around ₹6.36-6.44 per litre each for petrol and diesel.
+The oil marketing companies (OMCs) on Sunday continued with the auto fuel price revision by raising the retail selling price (RSP) of petrol and diesel in the range of 75-85 paise a litre for the 11th time since March 22.

+Post this hike, overall, the prices have been raised by around ₹7.87-8.13 per litre each for petrol and diesel, respectively.
+OMCs resumed the daily price revision on March 22 after a hiatus of 137 days.

 The OMCs had stopped the daily price revision of petrol and diesel since November 4, 2021.
 This was done as there were assembly elections in five States including the politically significant Uttar Pradesh and Punjab.